chuanfuyap/chuanfuyap.github.io/_posts/2021-11-30-secret-santa.md

 _tldr; completed script that accepts list of names and sends out e-mails is [here](#complete-code)._

 # Backstory
 It is that time of the year again, where we partake in the festivities and practice the joy of giving.
 I have recently joined a new department to continue my career in research.
-As tradition in the department (or at least I'd like to think this is the case), we have secret santa event.
+As tradition in the department (or at least I'd like to think this is the case), we hold the secret santa event.
 For those that don't know, the idea of the event is that everyone that participates is assigned a random person (that is also participating) and you would than have to buy a present for said person (santee if you will), and the santee would not know who the santa (person giving the gift) is, hence the name, "Secret Santa".
-Which means, there thre are few key things for this to work, and they are:
+Which means, there are a few key things for this to work, and they are:
 - total anonymity
 - equal probability of santees being assigned
 - ideally a santa would not be assigned to themselves